cosmicmarkup/Getting-and-Cleaning-Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Notes
-data.table package is required
+* *data.table* package is required
-Source run_analysis.R (It will download and extract UCI HAR Dataset) It will then produce a tidy dataset containing only the average of each variable for each activity and subject.
+* Source *run_analysis.R* (It will download and extract UCI HAR Dataset).
+It will then produce a tidy dataset containing only the average of each variable for each activity and subject.
+* Refer to *CodeBook.md* for a detail explanation on how the code works